 The minimum financial contribution required to be paid by faith communities towards the purchase of medical benefits for eligible employees is updated annually.
-Each year, the required minimum contribution should be no less than the applicable plan that is the least expensive.
-For example, the two MSP plans are only eligible for those needing Medicare supplemental plans.
-If employees choose a plan that is more expensive, they are welcome to directly contribute towards the plan above and beyond the minimum.
+See Addendum D for the various plan offerings.
+Each year, the required minimum contribution should be no less than the plan that is the least expensive.
+If employees choose a plan that is more expensive, they are welcome to directly contribute towards that plan above and beyond the minimum.

-The least expensive plan (non MSP) typically has a high deductible with a health savings account (HSA).
-When the plan with an HSA is selected, it is recommended that the employer and employee discuss how much to contribute to the HSA, up to the annual contribution limit set by the IRS.
+The least expensive plan typically has a high deductible with a health savings account (HSA.)
+When the plan with an HSA is selected, it is recommended that the employer and employee discuss how much to contribute, up to the annual contribution limit set by the IRS.
 We encourage employers to fully fund the medical benefits of their eligible employees when possible.